- About us

 - equally ours - Equally Ours aims to help everyone understand how human rights benefit all of us in the UK, every day, in very practical ways; that they are an important part of our shared heritage.

 - proud strong and visible - The goal of this project is to facilitate the implementation of Article 19 (Living independently and being included in the community) of the UN Convention on the Rights of Persons with Disabilities (CRPD) by the Member States and the European Union.

 - who benefits? - Who Benefits? is a campaign to give a voice to the millions who have been supported by benefits at some point in their lives.

 - prescription charges coalition - The Prescription Charges Coalition is a group of 29 organisations campaigning to end unfair prescription charges for people with long-term medical conditions.

-- wheelchair priority space campaign - Transport for London (TfL) has launched a new campaign today outlining the rules around the use of the wheelchair space on buses.
+- wheelchair priority space campaign - This Transport for London (TfL) campaign outlines the rules around the use of the wheelchair space on buses.

 - hardest hit campaign -The Hardest Hit campaign, organised jointly by the Disability Benefits Consortium (DBC) and the UK Disabled People’s Council, brings together individuals and organisations to send a clear message to the Government: stop these cuts now.